-How to exchange your money in Argentina is one of the most confusing things for foreigners visiting or living in the country.
+The currency in Argentina and how to exchange money in Argentina are some of the most confusing things for foreigners visiting or living in the country.

 The Argentine currency, the Argentine peso, is very unstable.
 Its value compared to the American dollar changes a lot – and mostly its value is going down!

 When the Argentine peso is depreciating (i.e. decreasing its price compared to other currencies), it means that you can buy the same amount of Argentine pesos for a smaller amount of your own currency.

 To complicate things, even more, currently, there is a dual exchange rate on the Argentine peso.
 There are two operating exchange rates; the official and the black market rate (also called the blue rate).

 In this post, I will try to cover all you need to know about how to exchange your money in Argentina:

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, Becci Abroad will earn a commission if you click through and/or make a purchase.
 This helps to pay the bills and continue providing high-quality content.
 I only recommend products and services I trust, and the decision to purchase is completely yours.

 An Introduction to Currency Exchange in Argentina

 Currency exchange is an everyday topic in Argentina.
 And there is a lot of information about the exchange rate that you should keep in mind before visiting Argentina.

 The depreciation of the Argentine peso means that your money in foreign currency (USD, EUR, etc.) will be worth more.
 Hence, you will be able to buy more Argentine pesos for a smaller amount of your own currency.